aiven/devportal/docs/tools/cli/project.rst

 ``avn project delete``
 ''''''''''''''''''''''

-Delete an empty project.
-If the project isn't empty, remove the services in it first.
+Deletes an empty project.
+If the project isn't empty, it removes the services in it first.

 ..
 Note::
     Aiven doesn't allow the deletion of non-empty projects as safeguard against accidental code execution.